Public transport in Helsinki: Regional services

 The regional bus lines are today managed by HSL in similar manner to the management of the internal lines of Helsinki.
 The regional lines are specially designed for moving people between important points in the metropolitan area and for the sole purpose of getting to downtown Helsinki.
 These lines tend to use the fastest possible way to get out of Helsinki, usually through motorways.

 Lines from southern Espoo terminate at Kampin keskus during peak hours only, the ones from central Espoo and western Vantaa terminate at Elielinaukio and the ones from northern Vantaa and Kerava terminate at Rautatientori.
 The last two mentioned are located next to the central railway station.
 Some lines from central Espoo terminate at Kamppi instead of Elielinaukio.

 The operating hours for regional lines are similar to those of internal lines, but the departures are often not as frequent.

 At most times, the line numbers are composed of three digits and occasionally a letter or two accompanying them.
 Two-number regional lines are rare, and thus far only two have been created: 39 Kamppi-Myyrmäki (replaced by trunk bus 30) and 74 Hakaniemi-Porttipuisto (IKEA).

-Tram
+Tram and light rail

 Helsinki's tram network has been operated continuously with electric drive since 1900 and it is mostly of a traditional type, with all of the tramways located on the streets, on both dedicated tram lanes and in mixed traffic.
 The network covers the densely populated central districts and some of the adjacent areas, but it has been expanded only very modestly after the 1950s.
 The network is composed of 10 lines, all of which except one (line 8) run through some part of the city centre.
 Over 50 million trips are made with the trams each year.

+In addition to the streetcar style tram network in and near the city center, Helsinki has a single light rail line (line 15 connecting Keilaniemi and Itäkeskus), with several projects in various stages of planning and construction.
+The current line 15 is separate from downtown tram lines, but the systems are compatible with each other.

-The tram system is managed and operated by HKL.
+All tram and light rail lines are currently operated by Metropolitan Area Transport Ltd.

 Metro

 The metro is the backbone for traffic east and west of central Helsinki.
-The system consists of two lines, M1 and M2, with a total of 25 stations.
+The system consists of two lines, M1 and M2, with a total of 30 stations.

 The metro is managed and operated by HKL.